Discover here an answer to the frequently asked questions about the Mia Four, the innovative QuadBoard with four-wheel drive.

 When the Mia Four is folded, it can be stored in most cars.
 If the trunk is still insufficient, the Mia Four can easily be stored with a carrier rack on the tow hitch.

-There are different possibilities here, and they may vary depending on local regulations:
+Different rules may apply and may vary depending on local regulations:

-If the Mia Four is limited to a maximum speed of 15 km/h, wearing a helmet is not mandatory (used as a mobility scooter).
+If the Mia Four is limited to a maximum speed of 15 km/h, no helmet is required (use as a mobility scooter).

-If the Mia Four is limited to a maximum speed of 25 km/h, wearing a helmet is not mandatory.
+If the Mia Four is limited to a maximum speed of 25 km/h, no helmet is required.

-For use on private property and/or off-road trails, none of the above rules apply, but we strongly recommend always wearing a helmet.
+For use on private property and/or off-road terrain, none of the above rules apply; however, we strongly recommend always wearing a helmet.

 This is only allowed if the Mia Four is used as a mobility scooter and thus limited to a maximum speed of 15 km/h.
 For use on private property and/or off-road trails, none of the above rules apply.